Five things we learned from the Tour de Suisse - Cycling Weekly

 The difference between the two’s form became further apparent in the final time trial, when Quintana sealing a podium finish, and Landa dropping from seventh overall to 16th with a ride 1-34 slower than his team-mate.

-Of course, there remains the matter of where Valverde fits into all this, having continued his excellent season by winning the Route de l’Occitanie on Sunday, but Quintana looks all set for a yellow jersey challenge.
+Of course, there remains the matter of where Valverde fits into all this, having continued his excellent season by winning the Route d’Occitanie on Sunday, but Quintana looks all set for a yellow jersey challenge.

 There is no clear cut best sprinter in the world at the moment